alexrivadeneira/You-Dont-Know-JS/this & object prototypes/ch2.md

 #### Implicitly Lost

-One of the most common frustrations that `this` binding creates is when an *implicitly bound* function loses that binding, which usually means it falls back to the *default binding*, of either the global object or `undefined`, depending on `strict mode`.
+The *implicit binding* rule doesn't apply when we create a reference to a function lookup on an object.
+In that case, `this` usually falls back to its *default binding* which is either the global object or `undefined` depending on `strict mode`.

 Consider: